dini-ag-kim/avram/specification.md

 }
 ~~~

-#### Positions
+### Positions

 [positions]: #positions

-Fixed fields can be specified with a JSON object that maps **character
+Subfield values and fixed field values can be specified **positions**, being a
+JSON object that maps **character positions** to data **element definitions**.
-positions** to data element definitions.
-A character position is sequence of
-digits (e.g.  `09`) or two sequences separated by `-` (e.g. `12-16`).
-A
-sequence of digit MUST NOT consists of zeroes only.
-It is RECOMMENDED to use
+A character position is a range not consisting of zeroes only.
+It is
-sequences of two digits.
-If two sequences are given, the second interpreted as
+RECOMMENDED to use sequences of two digits.

-number MUST NOT be smaller than the first interpreted as number.
-A **data
-element definition** is a JSON object that SHOULD contain key:
+A **data element definition** is a JSON object that SHOULD contain key:

 * `label` with the name of the data element